dundd2/Y1-Introduction-to-Programming-Project-T1/README.md

+# Y1-Introduction-to-Programming-Project-T1

-### This is a java project created for the G5066 Introduction to Programming Assignments Project T1 Week 7 and Project T1 Week 11 in Nov 2023.
+This is a java project created for the G5066 Introduction to Programming Assignments Project T1 Week 7 and Project T1 Week 11 in Nov 2023.
 For more information please check the docx file.

-# Java Programming Projects Showcase

 This repository showcases my Java programming skills through two projects: a **Library Management System (Project T1 Week 7)** and its extension **(Project T1 Week 11)**.
 These projects demonstrate proficiency in object-oriented programming, data structures, and software testing.
 Both received high marks, highlighting my attention to detail and problem-solving abilities.